abhishek111222/Data-Science-Project/README.md

 5. week_5(July 1) --> This is not the complete work.
 ICU patients, reproduction rate and the mortality Rate is taken here.
 Last time did a very big mistake.
 Also need to take care of the the work time.
 The movies have to stop.

 6. week5.ipynb : This is the week 5 work.
 The r2_score is in negartive -803, which is very bad.
 Need to find a solution to this thing.
+7. week6 : This is the work of the week6.
+Need to figure out the ways in which we can improve the cases.